 Among the major funding projects are the conservation of a shawl counterpane, the purchase of a Norwich shawl, and donations to the creation of Lady Paine’s bedroom at Strangers’ Hall and the restoration of the Jacquard loom at the Museum of Norwich.

-Here are some more details about the items which you, through the C&TA, have enabled to be preserved in the collection.
+Here are more details about some of the items which the C&TA has enabled to be preserved in the collection.

 Photographs courtesy of, and copyright, Norfolk Museums Service.